Patient preparing for surgery abroad

 Your domestic health insurance (whether US private, Canadian provincial, UK NHS, Australian Medicare, or EU statutory) is similarly unhelpful.
 Medicare does not cover elective procedures or emergency follow-up care abroad.
 Most employer-sponsored health plans explicitly exclude care received outside the United States, with very limited emergency-only exceptions.
 Medicaid provides no international coverage whatsoever.

 Surgical complications abroad are not common, but they are not rare either.
-Independent studies suggest complication rates for medical tourism procedures range from 2% to 10% depending on procedure type, destination, and facility quality.
-Given that hundreds of thousands of patients worldwide travel abroad for procedures each year, that represents a significant number of patients facing out-of-pocket emergencies.
+In the largest study of plastic-surgery medical tourism to date (over 2,300 patients), the overall complication rate was about 6% per patient, varying by procedure from under 1% (liposuction, breast augmentation) to roughly 15% (thigh lift).
+Given that millions of patients travel abroad for medical care each year, even a modest rate represents a significant number of patients facing out-of-pocket emergencies.

 Common post-surgical complications include: